 The plot follows Bart Tare (John Dall) from young age to adulthood, chronicling his obsession with guns.
 This passion first drives him to break a store window and steal a gun as an adolescent, an action which gets him sent to to reform school, despite the protests of his sister and caretaker Ruby (Anabel Shaw).
 After reform school, Bart joins the military and his love of firearms only grows, as does his skill in using them, however after returning to his home town, he starts to get bored with civilian life.
 Along with his two friends, Dave Allister (Nedrick Young) and town sheriff Clyde Boston (Harry Lewis), Bart goes to a see a traveling carnival.
 While there, Bart sees the performance of Annie Laurie Starr (Peggy Cummins), a sharpshooting, trick-shot specialist.
 It's love at first sight, and the two get married and drive off the live it up on the road.
 However, once the money runs out, Annie threatens to leave, so the two begin a string of hold-ups, and fall more in love than ever.
 At the beginning of the movie, Bart is presented as a good kid who commits a crime, stealing the gun, because of his infatuation with them.
 Later on, we see the same good person who goes astray again for the sake of his other obsession: Annie.
 If this movie, so garish and brash with it's moments of passion, both of love and guns, is trying to make a point other than to entertain it is this: the downward spiral brought about by a lack of self-control.
 Bart can't control his desire for Annie and guns, while Annie is driven to crime by her desire for money.
 Even though he loved her, Bart saw how wrong Annie was and should have let her leave, no matter how much he loved her, but he is unable to control himself.
 Like the young Bart who breaks the store window, his lack of self-control leads him to crime and an eventual downfall.

 Besides a gripping, fun story, what makes Gun Crazy stand out from other B-movies is the direction of Joseph H. Lewis.
 Lewis was a second level director according to the studio-system hierarchy, and though he was never given a big picture to direct, he was never content with making average pictures.
-He added a lot of style and flair to his movies, despite the lower budgets and lack of stars, and the care he takes adds a lot to Gun Crazy
+He added a lot of style and flair to his movies, despite the lower budgets and lack of stars, and the care he takes adds a lot to Gun Crazy.

 Orson Welles influence looms large over the film world; particularly Film Noir, where he, along with cinematographer Gregg Tolan, pioneered many of the styles and techniques adopted by the genre in the 1940s.
 While The Maltese Falcon (1941) is the first Film Noir story wise, Citizan Kane (1941), though not a Noir, pioneered the look in America.
 Welles would go on to make a number of Films Noir himself, the first of which was The Stranger.